By Jenna Greer

 “We bake in our service fee with the price of electricity and they don’t have to pay the upfront capital costs for the stations.
 We benefit from the sale of the vehicle and the services we provide,” Walsh said.

 This business model isn’t just profitable; it eliminates the possibility of management miscommunication and disconnect between different contractors whose interests might not be aligned.

 “As we grew and got more and more orders, we felt we needed to control the whole supply chain.
-When something goes wrong everyone points fingers at each other.
-People might not want to do something to make a better product because it’s not in their best interest.”
+When something goes wrong, everyone points fingers at each other.
+People might not want to do something to make a better product because it’s not in their best interest,” Walsh said.

 Endera has also won contracts for tech solutions outside of the EV market.
 When working with San Diego International Airport, Walsh noticed manual systems that made room for human error.

 “I realized there was a huge void in software solutions to offer them.
 We just designed a facial recognition system that will count the amount of unique faces inside the bus and now we have a rider app, similar to Uber pool, for shuttles at the airport,” he said.